-A House Monitor
+Year 13 House Monitor

-One of the original buildings at the heart of the school, Saunderites combines the splendour of the Victorian gothic with a recently-refurbished comfortable and practical interior.
+One of the original buildings at the heart of the School, Saunderites combines the splendour of the Victorian gothic with a recently-refurbished comfortable and practical interior.
 The private side was designed by the first headmaster of the Godalming Charterhouse, William Haig Brown, for his wife, nine children and servants, and originally most of the boys slept in long dormitories.
 These are now gone, and boys are accommodated in either single or twin bedrooms.
-The house retains its own dining room a short walk across Scholar’s Court.
+The House retains its own dining room a short walk across Scholar’s Court.

 When Year 9 girls are welcomed to the School in 2021, we will be opening two brand new Houses, one of which will become the new home of Saunderites.